Jump To A Topic

 On November 7, 2011, Google launched Google+ Pages, which let businesses connect with fans in a manner similar to Facebook Pages.
 These businesses received corporate accounts to start sharing information about themselves and invite others to join in on the conversation.

 Theory of Social Media

 The early adoption of Google+, coupled with the fact that it’s owned by Google.com sparked questions such as, “would having a Google+ account and page for your business help with your rankings in the organic search results?”.
-The answer to this seemingly simple question, is not so simple.
+The answer to this seemingly simple question is not so simple.

 Let’s start by exploring the theories behind social networks.
-At their core social networks and social media is about creating a space online that your users can use to interact with your brand and with each other.
+At their core social networks and social media are about creating a space online that your users can use to interact with your brand and with each other.
 Some digital marketers would argue that these social sites have evolved to take the place of traditional websites; I would disagree.
-The benefit that social sites such as Facebook, Twitter, or Google+ have over traditional websites is their built in user base.
+The benefit that social sites such as Facebook, Twitter, or Google+ have over traditional websites is their built-in user base.
 What most businesses don’t understand is that this user base only represents the potential reach, and you still have to build your community through proof of value and conversation.

-Building a community is not easy and is very time consuming.
+Building a community is not easy and is very time-consuming.
 Social media is what digital marketers refer to as an “earned media type”.
 This means that you need to earn your community by providing enough value to not only grab the attention of users and get them to “join” your community, but also retain the community you have built by providing ongoing value.

 SEO Benefits of Being on Google+

 So now that we have established that social media is about building communities around your brand and then interacting with those communities, what does this all have to do with SEO, and will it help your Google Rankings?

 Yes It Will “Help” Your Rankings

 As we know, Google views their product as a “social layer” in which they integrate across other Google products; one integration point being their flagship Search Engine.